cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.19.0 - 18/01/2020 =
+* Fixed the layout of the Edit Feed page to better cope with smaller screens
+* Improved the loading speed of the Edit Feed page
+* Smashed some small bugs

+= 1.18.1 - 14/12/2019 =
+* Fixed an issue that could cause a missing argument error
+* Increased the time between feed status checks, this seems to increase the stability of the feed process

+= 1.18.0 - 01/12/2019 =
+* Killed some small bugs
+* When switching between Auto update on and off, using the Auto-on and Auto-off actions in the Feed List the action text now changes accordingly
+* Tested on WordPress 5.3
+* Tested on WooCommerce 3.8

 = 1.17.1 - 03/11/2019 =
 * Fixed an issue on the Edit Feed page where on an attribute with a filter, after refreshing the page, would not show the option to add another filter
 * Included a Feed Process Logging option